Design Diary: The Smathers Centennial

 Smathers Centennial Design Diaries

-Creating a Logo and Overall Design Concept
+Creating a Icon and Overall Design Concept

 Norman Hall Education Library, featuring the centennial campus banner